Yixf-Self/CMLinux/build_steps/02-createTemporary.md

 Since a working C library is not yet available, this ensures that the inhibit_libc constant is defined when building libgcc.
 This prevents the compiling of any code that requires libc support.

 `--without-headers`
-When creating a complete cross-compiler, GCC requires standard headers compatible with the target system.
+When creating a complete cross-compiler, gcc requires standard headers compatible with the target system.
 For our purposes these headers will not be needed.
-This switch prevents GCC from looking for them.
+This switch prevents gcc from looking for them.

 `--with-local-prefix=/tools`
-The local prefix is the location in the system that GCC will search for locally installed include files.
+The local prefix is the location in the system that gcc will search for locally installed include files.
 The default is /usr/local.
-Setting this to /tools helps keep the host location of /usr/local out of this GCC's search path.
+Setting this to /tools helps keep the host location of /usr/local out of this gcc's search path.

 `--with-native-system-header-dir=/tools/include`
-By default GCC searches /usr/include for system headers.
+By default gcc searches /usr/include for system headers.
 In conjunction with the sysroot switch, this would translate normally to $LFS/usr/include.
 However the headers that will be installed in the next two sections will go to $LFS/tools/include.
 This switch ensures that gcc will find them correctly.
-In the second pass of GCC, this same switch will ensure that no headers from the host system are found.
+In the second pass of gcc, this same switch will ensure that no headers from the host system are found.

 `--disable-shared`
-This switch forces GCC to link its internal libraries statically.
+This switch forces gcc to link its internal libraries statically.
 We do this to avoid possible issues with the host system.

 `--disable-decimal-float, --disable-threads, --disable-libatomic, --disable-libgomp, --disable-libquadmath, --disable-libssp, --disable-libvtv, --disable-libstdcxx`
 These switches disable support for the decimal floating point extension, threading, libatomic, libgomp, libquadmath, libssp, libvtv, and the C++ standard library respectively.
 These features will fail to compile when building a cross-compiler and are not necessary for the task of cross-compiling the temporary libc.